javelit/docs/content/develop/api-reference/command-line/hello.md

 #### Example 1: Run the Hello app with default settings

-To verify that Streamlit is installed correctly, this command runs an example app included in the Streamlit library.
+To verify that Jeamlit is installed correctly, this command runs an example app included in the Jeamlit library.
 From any directory, execute the following:

 ```
-streamlit hello
+jeamlit hello
 ```

-Streamlit will start the Hello app and open it in your default browser.
-The source for the Hello app can be [viewed in GitHub](https://github.com/streamlit/streamlit/tree/develop/lib/streamlit/hello).
+Jeamlit will start the Hello app and open it in your default browser.
+The source for the Hello app can be [viewed in GitHub](https://github.com/jeamlit/jeamlit/tree/develop/lib/jeamlit/hello).

 #### Example 2: Run the Hello app with a custom config option value

 To run the Hello app with a blue accent color, from any directory, execute the following:

 ```
-streamlit hello --theme.primaryColor=blue
+jeamlit hello --theme.primaryColor=blue
 ```